-Today’s business world depends heavily on emails and it is the most preferred tool for communication.
+Email archiving is important as today’s business world depends heavily on emails, and it is the most preferred tool for communication.
 People need access to their emails on desktops, laptops, mobiles, tablets, etc. A study conducted by The Radicati Group estimates that on an average a corporate email user sends and receives 219 messages per day.

 This steady flow of email messages means managing email is more difficult than ever.
 A company must provide employees constant access to their email accounts and manage copies of every important email to comply with regulatory requirements.
 If a company is faced with a lawsuit, it must have the ability to easily place legal holds on emails and conduct efficient e-discovery.